 Some AS electives can only be added to the student's schedule by prior approval.
 These electives are also called "approval-required" electives.
 Changes to "approval-required" electives cannot be made without seeking approval via written request to the elective coordinator, regardless of the timing before the start of the elective.
 Generally, if the request to drop the "approval-required" elective is made more than 30 days before the start of the elective, the request will be approved.
-Requests to drop "approval-required" elective may not be approved.
-Requests to modify the "approval-required" electives should be emailed to the elective coordinator and the elective director.
-Changes to elective less than 30 days before the start of the elective can have an impact on the schedule at the clinical site and will only be approved for a compelling reason.
+Requests to drop "approval-required" elective within the 30-day window before the start of the elective may not be approved.
+Requests to modify the "approval-required" elective should be emailed to the elective coordinator and the elective director.
+Changes to elective less than 30 days before the start of the elective completes the start of the schedule at the clinical site and will only be approved for a compelling reason.
 Approved changes to these electives should be forwarded to electives@umassmed.edu in order for the schedule change to be made in PeopleSoft.
 If the request to drop the elective is denied, the student will need to complete the elective as scheduled.